zirkoni/ZFX/README.md

 ### Compiling

+This will compile the demo program:

 ```bash
 git clone https://github.com/zirkoni/ZFX.git
 cd ZFX
 make
 ```

-This will compile the demo program.
-To run it:
+And to run it:

 ```bash
 ./build/Demo/zfx_demo